“Genetic markers are known DNA sequences which can be used for studying any kind of polymorphism”.

 The ISSR marker is the inter simple sequence repeat, the method is based on the PCR agarose gel electrophoresis, detected using the single primer amplification reaction.

-Between the oppositely oriented microsatellites, the sequence of 100 to 3000bp fragment of a sequence is called the ISSR.
+Between the oppositely oriented microsatellites, the sequence of 100 to 3000bp fragments of a sequence is called the ISSR.

 Here the advantage of using the ISSR is that no prior sequence information is required for constructing the primers.